flashxio/FlashX-doc/pages/FlashX-perf.md

 ![Performance of FlashR vs. RRO](http://flashxio.github.io/FlashX-doc/images/FlashR.vs.RRO.png)

 Figure 3.
-The performance of FlashR vs. RRO on HW2 on a matrix with 1 million rows and 1000 columns.
+The normalized runtime of FlashR vs. RRO on a matrix with 1 million rows and 1000 columns when running on HW2.

 #### FlashR vs. Spark